DiegoFNav/Diego-Navarro-Portfolio/readme.txt

 2. What (a) basic features, (b) CSS features, and (c) advanced features did you include in your portfolio?

 (a) Basic features
+An image
+Links to external pages
+Headings
+Multiple pages
+Footers
+Google Material Icons

 (b) CSS features
+Modifying padding and margins
+Modifying colors
+Google fonts along with fallback fonts

 (c) Advanced features
+Complex page layout with a sidebar and navigation bar

 3. How long, in hours, did it take you to complete this assignment?